MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-extension-example.md

 ## Rewards extension overview
 The extension enables the ability to assign one of three reward levels to customers: Gold, Silver, and Bronze.
 Customers can then receive discounts based on the reward level.

-For the upgrade scenario, you want to change the Bronze level to Aluminum instead.
+For the upgrade scenario, you will change the Bronze level to Aluminum.
 This requires that you modify the install code and the upgrade code.

 ## Reward Table Object
 The following code adds a new table **50100 Reward** for storing the reward levels for customers.